Parallel sampling of decomposable graphs using Markov chain on junction trees: Introduction

 \section{Introduction}

-A graphical model is a collection of joint probability distributions of a vector of random variables \(Y = (Y_{1}, \dots, Y_{p})\) that satisfy conditional independence constraints specified by a graph having a set of vertices \(\cbr{1,\dots, p}\).
+A graphical model is a collection of joint probability distributions of a vector of random variables \(Y = (Y_{1}, \dots, Y_{p})\) that satisfy conditional independence constraints specified by a graph having a set of vertices \([p]:=\cbr{1,\dots, p}\).
 A prominent class of graphical models considers only the case when the underlying graph \(G\) is undirected and decomposable (chordal).
-Bayesian structure learning (or model determination) is the process of simultaneously inferring the underlying conditional independence graph and model parameters, from observed data, through prior specification.
+Bayesian structure learning (or model determination) is the process of simultaneously inferring the underlying conditional independence graph and model parameters, from observed data, through prior specification \(\pi(G)\).
 In this work, we develop Markov chain Monte Carlo methods for computational inference in this setting.

-The decomposability assumption is a server restriction on the space of possible graphs.
-Less than \(8\times 10^{-5}\) of graphs with 12 vertices are decomposable, and exact enumeration exists only for graphs with up to 15 vertices \citep{olsson2018sequential,wormald1985counting}.
-Bayesian methods requiring quantification of the prior normalization constant are therefore impractical.
-While general Bayesian structure learning methods can take minutes to converge for medium-sized problems~\cite{mohammadi2021accelerating}, assuming decomposability shrinks this convergence time to seconds.
-In sparse high-dimensional problems, this inferential efficiency is vital.
+The decomposability assumption, although enables efficient parameter inference, is a server restriction on the space of possible graphs.
+Less than \(8\times 10^{-5}\) of graphs with 12 vertices are decomposable, and exact enumeration exists only for graphs up to 15 vertices \citep{olsson2018sequential,wormald1985counting}.
+Bayesian methods requiring quantification of the prior normalization constant are, thus, impractical.

-The line of work in~\cite{frydenberg1989decomposition,giudici1999decomposable, thomas2009enumerating, Green01032013} has culminated in development of an efficient Metropolis--Hastings~\citep{hastings1970monte} algorithm for decomposable graphical models.
-They exploit the ~\emph{junction tree} representation of decomposable graphs to construct efficient proposals that maintain decomposability across the chain states.
+The line of work in~\cite{frydenberg1989decomposition,giudici1999decomposable, thomas2009enumerating, Green01032013} have culminated in developing an efficient Metropolis–Hastings~\citep{hastings1970monte} algorithm for decomposable graphical models.
+They exploit the ~\emph{junction tree} representation of decomposable graph to construct efficient proposals that maintain decomposability across the chain states.
 The junction tree sampler proposed in~\cite{Green01032013} is commendably fast, even in large dimensions.
-However, it exhibits a high degree of within-sample correlation, shown in Section~\ref{sec:comp-graph-doma} and in~\cite{olsson2019bayesian}.
-The class of multi-edge perturbations in~\cite{Green01032013} only sufficiently maintains decomposability.
-This leads to sub-optimal proposals that unnecessarily increase the sampler's rejection rate.
+However, it exhibits a large degree of within-sample correlation, shown in Section~\ref{sec:comp-graph-doma} and in~\cite{olsson2019bayesian}.
+The class of multi-edge updates in~\cite{Green01032013}, only sufficiently maintains decomposability.
+This leads to sub-optimal proposals that increase the sampler's rejection rate unnecessary.